BitanDor/NIT-ZKP/README.md

 **The initializer** contains a script that processes a text file into a cairo readable format.

-**Wrapper auto generation** creates a python code for auto generation of the Cairo-check program from hard-coded black-list and white-list (and count-list).
+**Wrapper auto generation** contains a python code for auto generation of the Cairo-check program from hard-coded black-list and white-list (and count-list).
 It also contains the template from which the check-program is built.

 **Legal Docs** contains a legal document mentioned in our paper.